EleutherAI/lm-evaluation-harness/README.md

   --task_name TASK_NAME
                         Name of the task to use as found in the lm_eval registry.
 See: `lm_eval.list_tasks()` --task_args TASK_ARGS
                         Optional task constructor args that you'd pass into a task class of kind " `--task_name`.
                         These must be comma-separated keyword args, e.g. `key1=value1,key2=value2`, with no spaces.
                         WARNING: To avoid parsing errors, ensure your strings are quoted.
+For example, `example_separator='\n+++\n'`
-For example, example_separator='\n+++\n'.
-Separators must not contain commas.
+                        WARNING: Values must NOT contain commas.
   --template_names TEMPLATE_NAMES
                         Comma-separated list of template names for the specified task.
 Example:
                         `> python main.py ... --task_name rte --template_names imply,mean`